This oddly named trust is used by many wealthy couples. It serves two main purposes:

 How a QTIP Trust Works to Defer Estate Tax

 A QTIP trust doesn’t eliminate estate tax; it postpones it until the death of the second spouse.
 If you create a QTIP trust, then at your death no estate tax is due on the assets that go into the trust.
 The assets qualify for the unlimited marital deduction, which lets all property, regardless of value, pass to a surviving spouse free of estate tax.

 You can get the estate tax benefits of a QTIP trust only if your spouse is a U.S. citizen.
 The marital deduction (the rule that lets surviving spouses inherit any amount from the deceased spouse free of estate tax) is key to the QTIP, and it doesn’t apply to noncitizens.
 You may want to consider another kind of trust, the QDOT or Qualified Domestic Trust, which may help you accomplish your tax-related goals.

 Legally married same-sex couples could not, at one time, take advantage of QTIP trusts.
 But since June 2013, when the U.S. Supreme Court found parts of the federal Defense of Marriage Act (DOMA) unconstitutional, the IRS has recognized the legal marriages of same-sex couples, regardless of what state the couples live in.
 These couples may claim all benefits granted to married couples under the tax law, including the marital deduction.

 At the death of the second spouse, estate tax is due on all of that spouse’s property, including the assets that were held in the QTIP trust.
-For deaths in 2014, federal estate tax will be owed only if the assets exceed $5.34 million in value.
-(The figure for 2013 deaths is $5.25 million.)
+For deaths in 2015, federal estate tax will be owed only if the assets exceed $5.43 million in value.
+(The figure for 2014 deaths was $5.34 million.)
 More than 99.5% of all estates are not that valuable and do don't owe any estate federal tax.